 Academy Award winning filmmaker John Zaritsky has died.
 His publicist confirmed that he passed on March 30 at Vancouver General Hospital at the age of 79.
 Heart failure was cited as the cause.

-Zaritsky was one of only three Canadians to win an Oscar for Best Documentary Feature category for a Canadian film.
+Zaritsky was one of only three Canadian directors to win an Oscar in the Best Documentary Feature category for a Canadian film.
 He won the 1982 Oscar for Just Another Missing Kid.
 The film traced the disappearance of Ottawa teenager Eric Wilson, who disappeared while on a road trip in the USA and was discovered to have been murdered by hitchhikers.
 The film drew acclaim for both its critique of a broken system as well as for its innovations in documentary form using re-enactments, which would become more mainstream in later years.

 More recently, Zaritsky explored the creative impulses of eccentrics in A Different Drummer.
 The film premiered at Hot Docs 2013 and, admittedly, speaking to Zaritsky about the doc was one of this writer’s first assignments for this magazine.
 A personable filmmaker who spoke passionately and eloquently about not only his craft, Zaritsky understood the importance of ethical, empathetic filmmaking, not only for his subjects but also for the viewers in the room who might identify with their stories.